dillonsvincent/atra-docs/addressDelegateService.rst

 ADS stores a list of Routes that are used to supply the correct and current address for a DApp's smart contract.
 ADS can be accessed a few different ways, within the ethereum network via solidity, from a browser via javascript, and from the Atra Console via supported browser.

+.. note:: ADS is currently in a pre-beta stage, please visit our site to sign up for early access. https://atra.io/ads

 -------
 Intro